entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  154. Postorbital branch of the infraorbital sensory line groove and supraoral sensory groove confluent: discontinuous (0); continuous (1).
 > Lelièvre (1984a); Carr (1991), Character 83; Lelièvre (1995), character 47; Carr and Hlavin (2010), Character 83; Rücklin *et al*.
 (2015), Character 83; Zhu Y *et al*.
 (2016), Character 83; Jobbins *et al*.
 (2022, 2024), Character 83; Xue *et al*. (in review), Character 154.

+> - In those taxa that the supraoral sensory groove is absent, this character is scored as ‘not applicable’.

 > - The coding of the new Xitun actinolepid is ?.

 > - The coding of *Panjiangosteus eurycephala* is ?.